Implicit representations of codimension-2 submanifolds and their prequantum structure: Preliminary

-\begin{remark}[Liouville form on a closed manifold] We are not aware of the existence or non-existence of a Liouville form on a general closed manifold \((M,\mu)\).
+\begin{remark}[Exactness of \(\omega^{\rm MW}\) for closed and compact \(M\)] We are not aware of the existence or non-existence of a symplectic potential \(\eta\) on a general closed and compact manifold \((M,\mu)\).
 There are a few special cases where exactness has been proved.
-For example, the space of two distinct points on the sphere, equipped with the MW form (see \autoref{sec:base_dimension_2}), is symplectomorphic to the cotangent bundle of a certain space and therefore admits a Liouville form \cite{Oakley2013twoPoints}.

-However, we speculate that exactness of the MW form is unlikely in the general case when the volume form \(\mu\) is not exact, or at least that a Liouville form may not admit an explicit expression.
+For example, the space of two opposite oriented distinct points on \(M = \SS^2\), is symplectomorphic to the cotangent bundle of a certain space and therefore admits a symplectic potential \cite{Oakley2013twoPoints}.
+In the general case, we speculate that exactness of the MW form is unlikely since the volume form \(\mu\) is not exact, or at least that explicit expression such as \eqref{eq:SymplecticPotentialForExactVolumeForm} is unavailable. \end{remark}

-In contrast, we will explicitly define a Liouville form in the prequantum sense (\autoref{def:formal_prequantization}) on the space of implicit representations of submanifolds in a generic closed ambient manifold.
-Our result does not, however, directly extend to unbounded manifolds, including simple cases such as~\(\RR^m\). \end{remark}